 Ireland has no indigenous snakes.
 The story goes that they were banished by St Patrick.
-You would think he was rather busy converting the pagan masses, establishing monasteries and churches, and driving out demons, yet he still found time to save us from dangerous creatures.
+You would think he was rather busy converting the pagan masses, founding monasteries and churches, and establishing his new religion, yet he still found time to save us from dangerous hissing, slithering creatures.

 The truth is, snakes are cold blooded creatures, unable to live through extreme cold climatic conditions.
 When Ireland emerged from its last ice age, about fifteen thousand years ago, finally free and unfettered from its nearest land mass (Scotland), it is unlikely any snakes managed to survive.
 Certainly, they were no longer able to cross by land bridge.
 I know, it’s a lot less dramatic and somewhat disappointing compared with all the other stories.

-Enough speculation; I’m going to leave you with my favourite Irish serpent myth…
+I’m going to leave you now with my favourite Irish serpent myth…

 Fergus mac Leti was a King of Ulster who fell asleep one day on the beach.
 Three little sprites called lúchorpáin (meaning ‘little bodies’) came up out of the water and tried to steal him away.

 The coldness of the sea awoke him, and he lunged at the creatures, catching one in each hand and crushing the third to his chest.
 They promised to grant him one wish if he let them go, to which he agreed, and asked for the power to be able to swim deep under water without having to surface for air.

 They gave him magical herbs with which to plug his ears, but warned him not to swim under Lough Rudraige (Dundrum Bay).
 Being a King, Fergus was used to doing as he liked, so of course he disregarded their advice, and encountered a massive, fearsome sea-serpent called Muirdris.